PrairieLearn/PrairieLearn/docs/course.md

 Access permissions for course staff can be configured on the "Staff" tab.
 Course staff permissions are separated into *course content roles* and *student data roles*.
 These can be mixed and matched arbitrarily, so any combination is possible.

-### Course content roles
+### Course content access roles

-Course content roles control access to all course content, such as questions and assessments, and includes aggregate statistics from student usage.
+Course content access roles grant permission to access all course content, such as questions and assessments, including aggregate statistics from student usage.

 Action                                            | None | Previewer | Viewer | Editor | Owner
 :-------------------------------------------------|:----:|:---------:|:------:|:------:|:-----: